 To make it easy to select keyboard layouts that correspond to different fonts, Mac OS X provides the Input menu.
 This menu (located in the International pane in System Preferences) shows different keyboard layouts so that you can use the same keyboard to select different glyphs.
-You can use the Input menu to turn different keyboard layouts-including the Character Palette-on and off.
+You can use the Input menu to turn different keyboard layouts including the Character Palette-on and off.
 You can also use keyboard layouts to translate key patterns.
+Because Mac OS X takes advantage of Unicode-an international computer standard for representing the written languages of all cultures-it is not limited to Roman alphabets.
+With the proper fonts installed, Mac OS X could potentially support all of the world's modern languages.